B.Mus Classical Artist Program

 Strings:

-1. a) Etude/short technical work
+1. a) Etching/short technical work

-3. c) Fast concerto or sonata movement
+3. c) Fast concerto or sonata section

-1. a) Etude/short technical work
+1. a) Etching/short technical work

-2. b) Fast movement from a classical sonata
+2. b) Fast movement from classical sonata

 3. c) Romantic or 20th century work